 In the light of this new model, let us re-analyze the time complexity of algorithms $\mathcal{A}{s,b}$ by taking into account I/Os, given that the CPU time is still n and the space occupancy is n/B pages.
 We start from the simplest settings for s and b in order to gain some intuitions about the general formulas.
-The case s = 1 is obvious, algorithms $\mathcal{A}{1,b}$ scan A taking n/B I/Os independently of the value of b which impacts on the logical partition of A, that is nevertheless scanned rightward without any jumps, given that s = 1.
+The case s = 1 is obvious, algorithms $\mathcal{A}{1,b}$ scan A rightward by taking n/B I/Os, independently of the value of b.
 The case b = n coincides with the previous one (independently of s), because we are considering just one big block that coincides with A. As s and b change the situation complicates, but by not much.
-Fix some b < B that, for simplicity, is assumed to divide the blocksize B and take s = 2.
-In this case, every block of size B consists of B/b smaller (logical) blocks of size b, and the algorithm $\mathcal{R}{2,b}$ examines only half of them because of the jump s = 2.
-This actually means that each disk-block is half utilized in the summing process, thus inducing a total of 2n/B I/Os.
-It is then not difficult to generalize this formula to any s by writing a cost of sn/BI/Os, which correctly gives n/B in the simplest cases dealt with above.
+Fix s = 2 and pick some b < B that, for simplicity, is assumed to divide the blocksize B. Every block of size B consists of B/b smaller (logical) blocks of size b, and the algorithm $\mathcal{A}{2,b}$ examines only half of them because of the jump s=2.
+This actually means that each B-sized page is half utilized in the summing process, thus inducing a total of 2n/B I/Os.
+It is then not difficult to generalize this formula to any s by writing a cost of sn/B I/Os, which correctly gives n/B in the simplest cases dealt with above.
 This formula provides a better approximation of the real time complexity of the algorithm, although it does not capture all features of the disk.
 In fact, it considers all I/Os as equal, independently of their distribution.
-This is clearly unprecise because on the disk sequential I/Os are faster than random I/Os.4 Referring to the previous example, the algorithms $\mathcal{A}{s,B}$ have the same I/O-complexity of n/B I/Os, independently of s, although their behavior is rather different if executed on a (mechanical) disk because of the disk seeks induced by larger and larger s.
-As a result, we can conclude that even the 2-level memory model is an approximation of the behavior of real PCs, although it results sufficiently good that it has been widely adopted in the literature to evaluate the performance of algorithms running on massive datasets.
-So that, in order to be as much precise as possible, we will evaluate in these notes our external-memory algorithms by specifying not only the number of executed I/Os but also characterizing their distribution (random vs contiguous) over the disk.
+This is clearly unprecise because on real disks the sequential I/Os are faster than the random I/Os.
+Referring to the previous example, the algorithms $\mathcal{A}{s,B}$ have still I/O-complexity n/B, independently of s, although their behavior is rather different if executed on a (mechanical) disk because of the disk seeks induced by larger and larger s.
+As a result, we can conclude that even the 2-level memory model is an approximation of the behavior of algorithms on real computers, although it results sufficiently good that it has been widely adopted in the literature to evaluate their performance on massive datasets.
+So that, in order to be as much precise as possible, we will evaluate in these notes our algorithms by specifying not only the number of executed I/Os but also characterizing their distribution (random vs contiguous) over the disk.

-4Conversely, this difference will be almost negligible in an (electronic) memory, such as the DRAM or the modern Solid-State disks, where the distribution of the memory accesses does not significantly impact onto their final throughput.
+&lt;sup>4Conversely, this difference will be almost negligible in an (electronic) memory, such as the DRAM or the modern Solid-State disks, where the distribution of the memory accesses does not significantly impact onto the throughput of the memory/SSD.